Tapestry (NYSE:TPR) Issues FY 2022 Earnings Guidance

 Tapestry (NYSE:TPR – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $3.45-$3.45 for the period, compared to the consensus EPS estimate of $3.62.
 The company issued revenue guidance of $6.70 billion-$6.70 billion, compared to the consensus revenue estimate of $6.75 billion.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, June 27th.
-Investors of record on Friday, June 3rd will be paid a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a yield of 2.87%.
-The ex-dividend date of this dividend is Thursday, June 2nd.
-Tapestry’s dividend payout ratio (DPR) is presently 32.26%.
+Tapestry (NYSE:TPR – Get Rating) last posted its quarterly earnings data on Thursday, May 12th.
+The luxury accessories retailer reported $0.51 earnings per share for the quarter, beating the consensus estimate of $0.40 by $0.11.
+The firm had revenue of $1.44 billion for the quarter, compared to analysts’ expectations of $1.43 billion.
+Tapestry had a net margin of 12.99% and a return on equity of 32.07%.
+The business’s quarterly revenue was up 13.1% on a year-over-year basis.
+During the same quarter last year, the company posted $0.51 EPS.
+As a group, analysts expect that Tapestry will post 3.46 earnings per share for the current fiscal year.

-Tapestry declared that its Board of Directors has initiated a stock buyback program on Thursday, May 12th that permits the company to buyback $1.50 billion in outstanding shares.
-This buyback authorization permits the luxury accessories retailer to purchase up to 18% of its stock through open market purchases.
-Stock buyback programs are typically a sign that the company’s board of directors believes its stock is undervalued.
+Tapestry declared that its board has approved a stock buyback program on Thursday, May 12th that authorizes the company to repurchase $1.50 billion in outstanding shares.
+This repurchase authorization authorizes the luxury accessories retailer to buy up to 18% of its stock through open market purchases.
+Stock repurchase programs are typically an indication that the company’s management believes its shares are undervalued.

+A number of research analysts have commented on the company.
+Robert W. Baird lowered their price target on Tapestry from $55.00 to $45.00 in a research report on Friday, May 13th.
+TheStreet cut shares of Tapestry from a b rating to a c+ rating in a report on Friday, May 20th.
+Citigroup decreased their price objective on shares of Tapestry from $50.00 to $46.00 in a report on Friday, May 13th.
+Barclays reduced their price target on shares of Tapestry from $53.00 to $39.00 and set a na rating on the stock in a research report on Monday, May 16th.
+Finally, Credit Suisse Group lowered their price objective on shares of Tapestry from $67.00 to $53.00 in a report on Friday, May 13th.
+Seven research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company has an average rating of Buy and an average target price of $47.88.

 Tapestry Company Profile (Get Rating)